 Symptoms of a Blueberry with Mummified Berries

 The first symptom of a blueberry with mummified berries is browning along the leaf veins on new leaves.
 These leaves wilt and curve.
-A light grey powdery mat of spores develops at the base of the leaf.
-These spores, in turn, infect
+A light gray powdery mat of spores develops at the base of the leaf.
+These spores, in turn, infect flowers and fruit.

-Infected berries become slightly ridged, rubbery and a pinkish-tan in color as the fruit begins to ripen.
-The interior of the berries contains a grey fungal mass.
-Eventually, the infected berries fade, shrivel and drop to the ground.
+Infected berries become slightly ridged, rubbery, and a pinkish tan in color as the fruit begins to ripen.
+The interior of the berries contains a gray fungal mass.
+Eventually, the infected berries fade, shrivel, and drop to the ground.
 Once the exterior of the fruit sloughs off, the infected berries look like small black pumpkins.

 Additional Blueberry Mummy Berry Info

 The fungus overwinters in mummified blueberries on the ground and then begins to grow in the early spring as the leaf buds begin to open.
-Tiny, trumpet shaped brown mushroom cups begin to protrude from the dried out blueberries.
-This fungal disease many not appear until years after planting.
+Tiny, trumpet-shaped brown mushroom cups begin to protrude from the dried-out blueberries.
+This fungal disease may not appear until years after planting.
 Once it does make an appearance, control measures need to be taken every year.

 To control mummy berry, ideally, plant resistant varieties but in lieu of that, thoroughly rake under the blueberries in the early spring prior to bud break to remove as many mummified berries as possible.
-Do a thorough job, as mummies may be partially hidden in the soil, mulch or leaf debris.
-Also, apply a couple of inches of mulch to bury any remaining fallen mummies.
+Do a thorough job, as mummies may be partially hidden in the soil, mulch, or leaf debris.
+Also, apply a couple of inches (5 cm.) of mulch to bury any remaining fallen mummies.

 Keep a close eye on the blueberries.
 If you see any apothecia, you may need to apply a fungicide.
-Fungicides also are time sensitive and must be applied at primary infection; early in the spring at bud break.
-New growth is still susceptible until the shoots are a couple inches in length so reapplication of the fungicide is crucial.
+Fungicides also are time sensitive and must be applied at primary infection, early in the spring at bud break.
+New growth is still susceptible until the shoots are a couple inches (5 cm.) in length, so reapplication of the fungicide is crucial.
 Reapplication should occur about every week depending upon the fungicide.
 As always, read the manufacturer’s instructions and follow them.